rsanchez/eecli-wiki/Installation.md

 ## Method \#1: Composer Global Installation

 The preferred installation method is to install globally with [Composer](https://getcomposer.org/).
 Refer the official composer documentation for more information on [installing Composer globally](https://getcomposer.org/doc/00-intro.md#globally).
+Run this at the command line:

 ```
-composer global require eecli/eecli
+$ composer global require eecli/eecli
 ```

 Make sure your global Composer installation's bin folder is added to your PATH in your `~/.bash_profile` (or `~/.profile` or `~/.bashrc` or `~/.zshrc`) so that you may run the binary `eecli` from the command line: